-The Lawyers Circle, a collective within The Circle, brings together women with experience of the legal profession, from all walks of life, who have a shared passion and commitment to address the issues faced by disempowered women and girls across the globe.
+The Lawyers Circle, a collective within The Circle, brings together with experience in the legal sector, from all walks of life, who have a shared passion and commitment to address the issues faced by disempowered women and girls across the globe.

 Melanie Hall QC, a founding member of The Circle and lawyer Miriam Gonzalez founded The Lawyers Circle in 2011.
-Members of The Lawyers Circle continue to use their skills to empower women and girls to realise their rights by working on the legal aspects of women’s poverty and disempowerment in lower and middle-income countries.
+Members of The Lawyers Circle continue to use their skills to empower women and girls to realise their rights by working on the legal aspects of women’s disempowerment in the Global South.

-What began as an association of 20 lawyers eight years ago has now grown to a network of dedicated legal professionals working in the legal sector ranging from junior lawyers to QCs, to partners of city law firms all working together to leverage their expertise and networks in support of The Circle’s project
+What began as an association of 20 lawyers eight years ago has now grown to a network of dedicated professionals working in the legal sector, ranging from junior lawyers to QCs, to partners of city law firms, all working together to leverage their expertise and networks in support of women and girls.

 What We Have Achieved

 Most recently The Lawyers Circle has been the leading The Circle’s work in pushing for a living wage to be recognised as a human right in the fast fashion industry.
 The argument was debated at the European Parliament in February 2018 this was made possible thanks to the foundational work done in producing The Living Wage report.
 The report on the living wage in the garment industry is a true collaboration of key stakeholders a was launched at the Copenhagen Fashion Summit in 2017.
 In July 2018 a private celebration was held in regognition of the hard work that over 50 people from 14 countries put into this powerful report.
 Bringing together lawyers, The Circle members, volunteers and The Circle founder Annie Lennox and founding member Livia Firth, the event acknowledged achievements and set the tone for the work that still must be done for the empowerment of the most vulnerable women working in the garment industry.
 The report caught the attention of major publications such Vogue.